Rooted for parents identifying as he/him/his, they/them/theirs, or anyone who feels most comfortable in this group

-Our free, peer-led group for dads meets twice a month.
-It's an opportunity to socialize and support each other through the highs and lows of fatherhood.
+Our dads' group, Rooted, is an opportunity to socialize and support each other through the highs and lows of fatherhood.
 Finding a community of dads increases your likelihood of a successful and enriching fatherhood experience and can reduce stress - especially for stay-at-home dads.

 1 in 10 dads will experience a perinatal mood and anxiety disorder, and 1 in 5 dads may have a partner experiencing a PMAD.
 We know that dads do not receive the same resources and support that mothers do.
 Rooted is a safe space for dads to talk about their own personal experiences and gain some insight from others local dads.